RSTRust-First Site ToolkitA Rust-first static site generator with typed collections, explicit routes, and a format-agnostic asset pipeline.

 Inspect build reports

-Use the returned build report to see which routes and assets were emitted, skipped, restored, or removed.
+Use the returned build report to see which routes and assets were emitted, skipped, restored, removed, or degraded with warnings.

 Inspect what a build actually did